Absence during term time

 • A fine (known as a penalty notice)

-If you take your child out of school and the absence is not agreed by the head teacher, this will be recorded as unauthorised absence.
-The school will then notify us and you may face a fixed penalty notice and/or other legal action.
+If your child is absent from school and the absence is not agreed by the head teacher, this will be recorded as unauthorised absence.
+If the national threshold of 10 unauthorised absences in a 10 week period is met , the school will notify us and you may face a penalty notice and/or other legal action.

-There is no appeal against a fixed penalty notice.
+There is no appeal against a penalty notice.

-If you do not pay a fixed penalty notice this may lead to legal proceedings under the Education Act 1996 section 444(1).
+If you do not pay a penalty notice this may lead to legal proceedings under Section 444(1) Education Act 1996.
+If found guilty, parents/carers can be fined up to £1,000, ordered to pay local authority costs, a victim surcharge and would receive a criminal record.

-You can pay a fixed penalty notice online.
+You can pay a penalty notice online.
 Select 'Education Penalty Notice' when on the payments page.

 A 'parent' is defined in Section 576 of the Education Act 1996, as including all natural parents, including those who are not married; any person who has parental responsibility and any person who has care of a child.